 Paul Carnell has spent his working life in the voluntary sector.
 After joining the Board in 2013 he has been particularly involved in securing their lottery grant, shaping their Business Plan and supporting their Chief Executive.

 I represent SYEDA on the Mental Health Board.
 I became a Trustee in 2009, becoming Chair in 2011.
 My interest in SYEDA begain when my late daughter was suffering from anorexia.
 I joined the carers’ support group and did the Treading on Eggshells Course.

 In 1999 Chrissie became a member of the small management committee that was running the then Sheffield Eating Disorders Association.
 At that time the group ran a self help group for carers and one for those suffering from an eating disorder.

-I qualified as an Occupational Therapist 10 years ago, however I have worked in the field of eating disorders for 15 years now, previously working for Syeda as a volunteer, so extremely passionate about the work SYEDA do in offering support to those affected by difficulties with food.
+I qualified as an Occupational Therapist 11 years ago, however I have worked in the field of eating disorders for 16 years now.
+I am extremely passionate about the work SYEDA do and volunteered here previously, offering support to those affected by difficulties with food.

 I joined SYEDA in April 2013 at a time when the service was in a period of flux and uncertainty.
 I knew immediately how important and valuable the service had been and would remain to so many people affected by an eating disorder.

 I am SYEDA’s Occupational Therapist and have been with the organisation since January 2014.
 My approach always focuses on the needs and goals of the individual and has so far ranged from managing anxiety in a supermarket to practising circus skills in a park.